63 miles - Lake City; Left Highway 90 and Joined FL Route 100; Lake Butler; Starke - March 31, 2017

 lives without all the busyness of vacationers

 clogging their roads.
 I couldn't see Lake Butler from the road, though.
 I wondered if it was pretty.

 I arrived in Starke around 60 miles and wanted to continue to Palatka.
 I was willing to go, but there was one negative factor:

-a strong southerly wind had been a crosswind throughout the day.
-The road would south for 10 miles before turning southeast towards Palatka.
+a strong southerly wind had been a crosswind throughout the day, and my route would turn south for 10 miles before turning southeast.

 Not wanting to deal with headwinds for 30 miles and feeling baked from the Florida sun, I stayed in Starke, disappointed once more over my mileage.

 FIRST PHOTO: I'm not sure if that's the county courthouse or a replica of the Big Ben building in England, but it caught my eye. ;)